anshumanv/int-screening/README.md

 int-screening is a candidate screening automation tool build to filter candidates/students for a role.

+Stack
+* React - Frontend library
+* Redux - State management
+* Firebase - Authentication and database

 ## Development

-Once you have clone the repository, in the repository folder -
+Once you have cloned the repository, in the repository folder -

 ```sh
 npm i